teddyhwang/django-cheetah/README.md

 1. Edit `Makefile` and replace `{{ project_name }}` with the same name used
 above when installing the project.
 1. Type `make` from terminal to build the files.
-1. All HTML views will be exported into `site/www`
+1. All HTML views will be exported into `www`
-1. All compiled assets will be found in `site/www/static` - the assets for production use can be found in `site/www/static/compiled/`
+1. All compiled assets will be found in `www/static` - the assets for production use can be found in `www/static/compiled/`

 ## Beginner's Setup to Django